-The Mobile Opportunity for Service Providers
+The Enterprise Mobile Opportunity for Service Providers

 But seeing as some industries are only just getting the ball rolling when it comes to moving away from standard working models, or are only reluctantly holding onto their existing (and sometimes outdated) hardware until something better comes along, the market is wide open when it comes to mobile opportunities.
 There are a lot of important questions that need asking when it comes to the way in which the world of business communications is turning, so that’s exactly what we have done.
 Here are some questions, and of course answers, to some things you should know and where we see things going.